mokshdagangrade/flutter-sample-app/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites

+- Flutter, installation and setup can be done from [here](https://docs.flutter.dev/get-started/install)

 - A working backend that can connect to Dyte APIs
   - This app currently connects to our sample backend implementation (https://github.com/dyte-in/sample-app-backend), currently hosted at https://dyte-sample.herokuapp.com - this can be grepped and replaced if you want it to work with your own backend implementation